-Additionally, ask yourself where you want to be involved in the process, or are you happy for them to take the lead on your interior design project?
+Additionally, ask yourself where you want to be involved in the process, or are you happy for them to take the lead on your luxury interior design project?
 Try to find out more about the designer’s background, their portfolio of work and how they manage their design projects.
 Just like finding a potential partner, finding the right interior designer for you should be an instinctive process that feels intuitive and natural.

 Step 5 – The creative brief

 Once you have decided on an interior designer, it’s time to meet and deliver a brief specification of your needs and wants.
 Use Instagram and Pinterest, as they are a resourceful way to visually communicate your preferences.
 This is an opportunity for the designer to really get a feel for your personality and style, get to know your home and ask any questions they have about the project.

 Step 6 – The Proposal